Oh My Goddess!: Ah! My Goddess

 Oh My Goddess! saw another TV iteration under the name Ah!
 My Goddess in 2005.
 The episodes, which followed the manga closely, were directed by Hiroaki Gōda, animated by Anime International Company, and produced by Tokyo Broadcasting System (TBS).
 The season began in Japan, on TBS, on January 6, 2005, and ended on July 7, 2005.
 Bandai Visual released the episodes in Japan between April and November 2005, as eight DVD compilations each containing three episodes.
 The two original video animations (OVAs), which had not been broadcast, were released on a special DVD on December 23, 2005.
 The series was licensed for a Region 1 release by Media Blasters.
 Six DVD compilations, containing all twenty-six episodes, were released between September 2005 and July 2006.
 Each DVD contained four episodes, excluding the first two, which contained five each.
 A premium complete season box set was released on November 7, 2006; the regular set followed on November 27, 2007.
 MVM Films distributed the series in the United Kingdom, with the individual volumes released between February and December 2007 in six similar DVD compilations.
 The box set followed in July 2008.
 Media Blasters confirmed on Facebook that the license to Ah!
 My Goddess has been expired, leaving the series out-of-print, but these episodes are still available on Hulu despite the license expiration.

 The success of the first season inspired a second season titled Ah!
 My Goddess: Everyone Has Wings, released as Ah!
 My Goddess: Flights of Fancy in North America.
 Also directed by Hiroaki Gōda, animated by Anime International Company, and produced by Tokyo Broadcasting System, the series covered the adventures of Keiichi and Belldandy in the aftermath of the Lord of Terror fiasco.
 It premiered on TBS on April 6, 2006 and concluded on September 14, 2006, picking up the story from where the series left off in season one.
 Season two concluded with episode 22, although the Japanese and North American DVD releases include episodes 23 and 24.
 It was released to DVD in Japan between July 2006 and February 2007 by Bandai Visual.
 Media Blasters, who released the first season, passed up on this season and it was licensed to ADV Films instead.
 ADV Films released the season on six DVD compilations, each containing four episodes, between May 2007 and March 2008.
 The rights were then transferred to Funimation, who released a box set on November 25, 2008.

 In 2007, Ah!
 My Goddess: Fighting Wings, a two-episode special to commemorate the 20th anniversary of the original publication of Oh My Goddess!, was released.
 It was directed by Hiroaki Gōda, animated by Anime International Company, and produced by Tokyo Broadcasting System.
 The episodes aired on December 9, 2007 and Bandai Visual released the episodes on a single DVD in Japan on February 22, 2008.
-The episodes have not been licensed for a Region 1 release.
+Bandai Visual released the entire series on Blu-ray on September 24, 2014.